timotheemcdonald/bbct/README.md

-# bestbrains-coding-test
+# HTML Coding Proficiency
-Best Brains Coding Proficiency Test
+An HTML site by Tim McDonald